ABOUT

 With this book I realized I was able to ultimately, & very inexpensively (for the price of the book) travel a great part of the world through centuries of time and bread history, via text and gorgeous photos!
 It was heavenly.
 It became my initial guide for a return to Europe in 2000 to visit my first three bread museums, and that gave me the idea of someday establishing one for this country because I had lots of the same "stuff!"

 I always believed all the artifacts I was able to collect from the German flohmarkts (1989-'91) would be for my short-term personal display and enjoyment, but ultimately I was a soul who was a "keeper of history" for the benefit of all the people of today and tomorrow.
 (P.S.
-Put the book title & author's name in a search engine, not Amazon, & you might find some extremely good deals for under $10!)
+Put the book title & author's name in a search engine, not Amazon, & you might find some extremely good deals for under $10 -- & not the $49 I choked on & had to pay to originally get the 2 pages of resources!
+But in the end "back then," the $49 turned out to be an invaluable "investment.")

-Regarding bread museums, my 2nd huge step was coming across Europe's breadculture.net website with their bread museum database.
-Just recently the man who is behind that project, Dimitrije Vujadinovic, contacted me about putting his book link on this website: https://www.academia.edu/72530337/ATLAS_Bread_Museums_in_Europe
+Regarding my interest to learn more about bread museums, my 2nd huge step was coming across Europe's breadculture.net website with their bread museum database.
+About 2022, the man who is behind that project, Dimitrije Vujadinovic, contacted me about putting his book link on this website: https://www.academia.edu/72530337/ATLAS_Bread_Museums_in_Europe (Download it free.)

 A few additional books I came across at the "turn of the century" time (Year 2000), & what I consider to be absolutely treasures regarding their information & photos or illustrations, are the following.
 (Each of these, & the one above, is the coffee-table size around 9.5 x 11 inches.)
 Again, look for them as used books at a great price today!